Reference

 # Explicit purpose (usually auto-detected)

-asset = client.assets.upload_file(
+asset = client.assets.upload(

 "motion.c3d",